Texolohua (MH553r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Texolohua (“One Who Has a Stone Carving of Xolotl [or, a Xoloitzcuintli Dog],” attested here as a man’s name) shows a horizontal stone with its classic curling ends and alternating stripes.
+This black-line drawing of the compound Nahuatl hieroglyph for the personal name Texolohua, attested here as a man’s name) shows a horizontal stone with its classic curling ends and alternating stripes.
+This could have a literal value, or a phonetic one.
 Above the stone is a profile view of the head of a dog called the xoloitzcuintli with protruding teeth, a turned up nose, and a seemingly open eye.
-The head of the dog also has vertical and horizontal intersecting lines at right angles, which remove it from the realm of just a pet and into the realm of a sacred force.
+The head of the dog also has vertical and horizontal intersecting lines at right angles, which remove it from the realm of just a pet and into the realm of the sacred force or ancestral Chichimec leader.

 Description, Credit: